 Other benefits include a 24-hour travel and emergency assistance, and automobile rental.

-Journey Student Rewards Card has no annual fee and no foreign transaction fees.
+The card as no annual fee and no foreign transaction fees.

 Best Student Travel Credit Card With Cash Back Match